-1.2 Tasks for Which Compensation May Not Be Claimed
+B. Tasks for Which Compensation May Not Be Claimed

-1.21 Services Not Reasonably Necessary.
-In accordance with §§ 1.11 and 1.12, counsel may not submit claims for time incurred performing services that were not actually performed or not reasonably necessary to perform.

-1.22 Training and Education.
-In accordance with § 1.13, counsel may not submit claims for time incurred by CJA counsel (or by a partner, associate, paralegal, or law student) to learn basic principles of federal criminal law, practice, or procedure.
+- 1. Services Not Reasonably Necessary.
+In accordance with §§ I.A.2 and I.A.3, counsel may not submit claims for time incurred performing services that were not actually performed or not reasonably necessary to perform.
+As with private clients, from time to time counsel may write off time charged to a matter because it would be unreasonable under the circumstances to bill the time.
+For example, an attorney might have conducted unnecessary legal research under a mistaken assumption or might have performed at a lower level of efficiency than normal.
+An attorney may advise the Court when this occurs. - 2.
+Training and Education.
+In accordance with § I.A.4, Counsel may not submit claims for time incurred by CJA counsel (or by a partner, associate, paralegal, or law student) to learn basic principles of federal criminal law, practice, or procedure. - 3.
+Clerical Work.

-1.23 Clerical Work.
 Counsel may not submit claims for attorney time incurred performing clerical work, even if actually performed by an attorney.
 Clerical work includes both work that is customarily performed by non-professional employees and work that can be capably performed by a non-attorney.
-Work performed by a paralegal may be claimed in accordance with §§ 1.15 and 5.1.

-1.24 Services of Personal Nature.
+Work performed by a paralegal may be claimed in accordance with §§ I.A.6 and V.A. - 4.
+Services of Personal Nature.
 Counsel may not submit claims for time or expenses incurred performing tasks for a client of a personal nature, rather than legal representation.
 See Guide to Judiciary Policy, § 230.66.20(b).
-Counsel may, however, in appropriate circumstances submit claims for time or expenses incurred performing tasks relating to the conditions of confinement of a client.
+Counsel may, however, in appropriate circumstances submit claims for time or expenses incurred performing tasks relating to the conditions of confinement of a client. - 5.
+Retrieving Property.

-1.25 Retrieving Property.
 Counsel may not submit claims for time incurred retrieving or holding property of the defendant, absent extraordinary circumstances.
 Counsel may, however, submit claims for time or expenses incurred performing tasks relating to the return of client property held by law enforcement, or in forfeiture matters when appointed to handle such matters.

-1.26 Record-Keeping and Voucher Preparation.
+6. Record-Keeping and Voucher Preparation.
 Counsel may not submit claims for time incurred in connection with record-keeping and preparation of CJA vouchers.

-1.3 Legal Services for Which Advance Judicial Approval Is Required
+C. Legal Services for Which Advance Judicial Approval Is Required

-1.31 Participation of Others at Trial or Hearing.
-Counsel may not submit claims for time incurred for a partner, associate, paralegal, or law student to participate in (or attend) trial or participate in (or attend) an in-court judicial proceeding, without advance approval of the Court.

-1.32 Participation of Others at Client Meetings.
-Counsel may not submit claims for time incurred for a partner, associate, paralegal, or law student to participate in (or attend) a client meeting if the CJA counsel also attends the meeting, without advance approval of the Court.

-1.33 Services of Attorney Who Is Not a Partner or Associate.
+- 1. Participation of Others at Trial or Hearing.
+Counsel shall seek prior approval for claims for time incurred for a partner, associate, paralegal, or law student to participate in (or attend) trial or participate in (or attend) an in-court judicial proceeding. - 2.
+Participation of Others at Client Meetings.
+Counsel shall not submit claims for time incurred for a partner, associate, paralegal, or law student to participate in (or attend) a client meeting if the CJA counsel also attends the meeting, without advance approval of the Court.
+If circumstances prevent counsel from obtaining advance approval for such additional services that were reasonably necessary to the representation, counsel shall seek such approval from the Court as soon as possible. - 3.
+Services of Attorney Who Is Not a Partner or Associate.
 Counsel may not submit claims for time incurred by an attorney who is not a partner or associate of CJA counsel, without advance approval of the Court.
-See Guide to Judiciary Policy, § 230.53.10.

-1.34 Out-of-District Travel.
-Counsel may not submit claims for travel outside of the district, other than travel to New Hampshire, Rhode Island, Maine, Connecticut, or Vermont, or to a pretrial detention facility, without advance approval of the Court or as otherwise provided in § 2.4.
+See Guide to Judiciary Policy, § 230.53.10. - 4.
+Out-of-District Travel.
+Counsel shall seek prior approval for claims for travel outside of the district, other than travel to New Hampshire, Rhode Island, Maine, Connecticut, or Vermont, or to a pretrial detention facility, as otherwise provided in § II.D.

-1.4 Allocation of Time Between Multiple Cases
+D. Allocation of Time Between Multiple Cases